 POOL CONSTRUCTION PROCESS – STEP 3

-After the layout of your swimming pool, excavation is the next step.
+After the layout of your UNIQUE swimming pool, excavation is the next step.
 This phase of the project actually marks the beginning of pool construction.
-Our first progress payment is due at this time, and this allows us to get all the materials, pool equipment, and pay our first round of subcontractors.
-This step makes probably the BIGGEST impact in the entire project!
-It also causes the most damage to surrounding landscaping, underground lines & patios – so get ready!
+Also, our first progress payment is due at this time.
+This allows us to get all the materials and pool equipment for your project.
+This step makes probably the BIGGEST impact in the entire project as you transition from seeing a flat drawing of your pool on the ground to seeing an actual three dimensional version of the pool.
+It also causes the most damage to surrounding landscaping, underground lines and patios so be ready for what could appear to be very messy.

 FREQUENTLY ASKED QUESTIONS: